 Howdy!
 We are an international company with employees who come from a wide variety of backgrounds.
 We believe that the more perspectives we embrace, the better we are at engaging our global community of users and developers.
 We want to build Automattic as an environment where people love their work and show respect and empathy to those with whom we interact.
 Diversity typically includes, but is not limited to, differences in race, gender, sexual orientation, gender identity or expression, political and religious affiliation, socioeconomic background, cultural background, geographic location, physical disabilities and abilities, relationship status, veteran status, and age.
 To work on diversity means that we welcome these differences and strive to increase the visibility of traditionally underrepresented groups.
 We see inclusion as the ongoing, conscious effort to celebrate difference and welcome people of differing backgrounds and life experiences, whether they’re current or prospective employees, partners, or users of our software.

 In 2014 we started to work, as a company, on facilitating spaces for discussions about diversity at Automattic.
-And at our 2016 annual gathering of all of our employees from over 50 countries, we decided to share what we are doing about diversity and inclusion with the rest of the world — because we want you to think about working with us.
+And at our 2016 annual gathering of all of our employees from over 95 countries, we decided to share what we are doing about diversity and inclusion with the rest of the world — because we want you to think about working with us.
 Since then, we’ve established a Diversity, Equity, and Inclusion committee along with various Employee Resource Groups to support, deepen, and expand our efforts.
 In 2021, we created the following statement inspired by our creed as an overarching guide for how we approach this work:

 In the past we’ve supported organizations like Mother Coders, TechWomen, The Representation Project, and Outreachy.
 We’re especially proud of supporting Accelerate.lgbt.
 We’re thrilled to work and partner with other companies and institutions that share our values.
 And we celebrate the achievements of those who use our software to tell their stories, especially when they come from under-heard voices and marginalized communities.